 From making your own schedule to controlling your potential earnings, the thought of becoming an Uber driver can be tempting.
 With the promise of earning $1,800 in your first month, Uber has lured in over 160,000 active drivers in the United States alone.

-However, according to recent media reports the collosal rideshare service has run into several legal obstacles.
+However, according to recent media reports, the colossal rideshare service has run into several legal obstacles.
 West Coast Trial Lawyers has an extensive background in handling Uber and Lyft cases.
 Our team of experienced rideshare attorneys can provide you with any information regarding your rights and protections as a rideshare driver.

-As seen in recent news, there have been several instances where an Uber driver has been physically attacked or suffered an emergency while on the job.
-As an Uber driver the company has certain policies in place for your protection.
+As seen in recent news, there have been several instances where an Uber driver has been physically attacked while on the job.
+As an Uber driver, the company has certain policies in place for your protection.
 Listed below are some guidelines Uber uses to safeguard their workers:

 In order to protect its drivers, Uber has an in-app emergency button that connects the driver to the nearest 911 dispatcher.
 Uber discourages the carrying of firearms while working as required by the law.
 Though there is a no gun policy, laws in different states can challenge this ruling.
 However, under Uber regulation, the driver will be fired if found holding a firearm.

 Uber also prohibits riders from carrying guns even in states where it is legal to carry a firearm.